jashidsany/docker-wkhtmltopdf-aas-rce/README.md

 ## Description

-[docker-wkhtmltopdf-aas](https://github.com/openlabs/docker-wkhtmltopdf-aas) is a Dockerized web service (~100 stars, 94 forks, active Docker Hub image) that converts HTML to PDF using wkhtmltopdf.
+[docker-wkhtmltopdf-aas](https://github.com/openlabs/docker-wkhtmltopdf-aas) is a Dockerized web service that converts HTML to PDF using wkhtmltopdf.

 The application accepts user-supplied options via JSON POST requests and concatenates them directly into a shell command string with no sanitization.
 The string is passed to the Python `executor` library's `execute()` function, which evaluates it via `bash -c`.
 A single unauthenticated HTTP request achieves remote code execution as root.